-Originally from Virginia, and transplanted to the Twin Cities, Jenniey now lives in Iowa City (surprise!).
+Originally from Virginia, and transplanted to Canada, Wisconsin, and the Twin Cities, Jenniey now lives in Iowa City (surprise!).
 She teaches whenever possible and does social media, reading, and editing for various lit journals and authors.
 She also holds a regular job.
-She has an MFA in poetry of all things, and is currently working on a dystopian novel series, as well as many other projects, but that is the main project, she promises.
-In fact, she is taking a hiatus from submissions until it is done.
-So, if you are an editor and you want something, you are going to have to ask.
-She actually does send things when she is asked.
+She has an MFA in poetry of all things, and is currently working on a dystopian novel.

 You can find her recent work at the following places:

 - Mike and Evan at the (Beginning) of the World (very short fiction) at wigleaf, finalist for Mythic Picnic Prize (what’s that?)

 - and the postcard: Dear Wigleaf: Dispatch from Canada

 - A Yellow Bowl (poetry) in Gargoyle Magazine (40th anniversary #65, 2017)